MatthewKosloski/torrey-playground/README.md

 # torrey-playground-lambda

-The lambda function that powers the [Torrey Playground](https://www.torrey.xyz/play/).
+The Lambda function that powers the [Torrey Playground](https://www.torrey.xyz/play/).

-## Testing the lambda function locally
+## Testing the Lambda function locally

 From within the `lambda/` directory: